stefanofoti/musa/3rd-Delivery.md

 **Please, notice that** in the documents linked above you can find dedicated paragraphs that explain the reasons and the details about our choises.

 ## Techincal work done since the 2nd delivery
-We brought our project to a Ready-to-MANCA state.
+For the final delivery we brought our project to a production-ready state:
 - we implemented all the needed functions in the back-end
 - we completed the code that runs in the Raspberry-Pi and in the other boards that recieve the beacons
 - we developed a working Android app to let the users to use MuSa